kahofujita/kahofujita/README.md

-<h1 align="center">Hello, I'm Kaho 👋</h1>
+<h1 align="center">Hi everyone.
+I'm Kaho 👋</h1>

 Full-Stack Developer :woman_technologist:
 ----------------------------------------

-I have been coding for over a year and have found my passion in front-end and full-stack development.<br />
+After more than a year of coding, I like coding as a front-end or full-stack developer.<br />

 * 🌍  I'm based in Vancouver, Canada
 * 🖥️  See my portfolio at [kahofujita.com](http://kahofujita.com)
-* 🧠  I'm learning TypeScript and NextJS
+* 🧠  I'm learning NextJS and GraphQL
-* 🤝  I'm open to collaborating on projects as a front-end or full-stack developer
+* 🤝  I'm open to collaborating on exciting projects as a front-end or full-stack developer
-* :four_leaf_clover:  I like food, anime, and cats
+* :heart:  I like food, anime, and cats

 <a href="https://www.twitter.com/kaho_tech" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/kaho_tech?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917"